Since starting out in SEO, my sites have brought in over 1 million visitors from search engines alone.

-But it’s only possible if you build an awesome site.
+But it’s only possible if you build an awesome piece of content.

 SEO is much easier when you run an awesome site.
 It takes a bit more work up-front, but it actually saves you time and money over the long-run.

-Lesson #5: Profitable SEO is Ahead of the Curve
+Lesson #5: Effective SEO is Ahead of the Curve

 One of the best pieces of SEO advice anyone’s ever given me is: